PytLab/loggers/README.md

 **if you don't use it as a library, ignore this part**

 Quick Installation:(in cmd, bash, poweshell)
-	To install, unpack the loggers archive and run ``python setup.py install``
+	To install, unpack the loggers archive and run<p>
+		``python setup.py install``
 	To uninstall, run
 		``python setup.py install --record log``